 Film & Television

-Film and telvision students use the latest equipment such as Canon C100, C300, C500, and C700 cameras, portable lighting systems, well equipped television studio, dollies, jibs and Steadicams.
+Film and television students use the latest equipment such as Canon C100, C300, C500, and C700 cameras, portable lighting systems, well equipped television studio, dollies, jibs and Steadicams.

 Students edit the video and film projects on non‐linear editing systems.
-Our building includes over 60 computers equipped with Premier Pro and the entire Adobe creative package of software.
+Our building includes over 60 computers equipped with Premiere Pro and the entire Adobe creative package of software.